 There are many types of knit fabrics.
 Let’s look together at the most frequently used.

 Jersey : jersey, knitted in single thickness, has a smooth side showing small “v”s and a side made of loops that look like waves.
-Lightweight jersey is generally found, mostly used for t-shirts, but a medium weight and quite stable jersey also exists.
+Jersey is generally found in lightweight, mostly used for t-shirts, but also in medium weight and quite stable.

 Interlock : Interlock, like Ponte and Milano, is knitted in double thickness.
-This gives a fabric identical on both sides (always with these little “v”s), more stable and dense than a single jersey.
-Interlock is often used for sweatshirts due to its heavier weight.
-It is also great for making dresses, skirts but also long-sleeve t-shirts.
+This gives a fabric identical on both sides (always with those little “v”s), more stable and dense than single jersey.
+Interlock is often used for sweatshirts due to its higher weight.
+It is also great for making dresses, skirts, and long-sleeve t-shirts.

 Unbrushed fleece or french terry or looped jersey: this fabric is similar to jersey, but its heavier weight makes it more suitable for sweatshirts and loungewear.
 The outer side is smooth (plain or patterned).
 The inner side is made of loops.
 It is generally lighter than brushed fleece but just as comfortable and easy to care for.
 Well breathable, this fabric is ideal for sportswear, sweatshirts, loungewear...